Defining binary phylogenetic trees using parsimony: new bounds: Preliminaries

 \subsubsection{Phylogenetic tree operations}

 When considering various binary phylogenetic $X$-trees, it is often useful to measure their distance using a tree metric.
-One of the most frequently used such metrics is \emph{$d_{NNI}$}, which simply counts the minimum number of so-called \emph{nearest neighbor interchange (NNI) moves} needed to get from the first tree under consideration to the second one.
+One of the most frequently used such metrics is \textit{$d_{NNI}$}, which simply counts the minimum number of so-called \textit{nearest neighbor interchange (NNI) moves} needed to get from the first tree under consideration to the second one.
 An NNI move simply takes an inner edge $e$ of a binary phylogenetic $X$-tree $T$ and swaps two of the four subtrees of $T$ which we get when deleting the precisely four edges adjacent to $e$ in a way that the resulting tree is not isomorphic to $T$, i.e., in a way that changes the tree.
-A tree resulting from $T$ by performing one NNI move is called an \emph{NNI neighbor} of $T$, and all NNI neighbors of $T$ together form the \emph{NNI neighborhood} of $T$.
+A tree resulting from $T$ by performing one NNI move is called an \textit{NNI neighbor} of $T$, and all NNI neighbors of $T$ together with $T$ form the \textit{NNI neighborhood} of $T$.
+Note that this implies that we consider $T$ to belong to its own neighborhood.

-Another operation often used to change a phylogenetic $X$-tree is a \emph{cherry reduction}.
+Another operation often used to change a binary phylogenetic $X$-tree $T$ is a \textit{cherry reduction}.
 A cherry $[x,y]$ for $x,y \in X$, $x\neq y$, is a pair of leaves of $T$ adjacent to the same vertex $u$.
-We distinguish between a \emph{cherry reduction of type 1}, which deletes only one of the two leaves $x$ and $y$ of the cherry, without loss of generality $x$, and suppresses the resulting degree-2 vertex, and a \emph{cherry reduction of type 2}, which deletes both leaves $x$ and $y$ of the cherry as well as their unique neighbor, and subsequently suppresses the resulting degree-2 vertex.
-Note that other than NNI moves, which transform a phylogenetic $X$-tree into another phylogenetic $X$-tree, a cherry reduction of type 1 results in a phylogenetic $X\setminus\{x\}$-tree and a cherry reduction of type 2 results in a phylogenetic $X\setminus\{x,y\}$-tree, i.e., both cherry reductions reduce the number of taxa under consideration.
+We distinguish between a \textit{cherry reduction of type 1}, which deletes only one of the two leaves $x$ and $y$ of the cherry, without loss of generality $x$, and suppresses the resulting degree-2 vertex, and a \textit{cherry reduction of type 2}, which deletes both leaves $x$ and $y$ of the cherry as well as their unique neighbor, and subsequently suppresses the resulting degree-2 vertex.
+Note that other than NNI moves, which transform a binary phylogenetic $X$-tree into another binary phylogenetic $X$-tree, a cherry reduction of type 1 results in a phylogenetic $X\setminus\{x\}$-tree and a cherry reduction of type 2 results in a phylogenetic $X\setminus\{x,y\}$-tree, i.e., both cherry reductions reduce the number of taxa under consideration.
+However, as long as $\lvert X\rvert \geq 4$, the resulting trees will be binary, too.
 Such reductions are thus often used in mathematical phylogenetics in inductive proofs.
-Note that every phylogenetic tree with at least three leaves has at least one cherry (\cite[Proposition 1.25]{Semple2003}), so that in such trees, both types of cherry reductions can be performed.
+Note that every binary phylogenetic tree with at least three leaves has at least one cherry (\cite[Proposition 1.2.5]{Semple2003}), so that in such trees, both types of cherry reductions can be performed.